Unit 420-256 Wallace Street

 I began my leadership path after completing my undergraduate degree leading teams of volunteers and staff working with vulnerable populations.
 This led to social service leadership roles that included casework supervision and eventually my role as an Executive Director in a mid-sized children's mentoring agency.

 Now I offer clinical consultation to interns, practicing counsellors, child therapists and other mental health professionals.
 I completed my clinical supervision training through the University of Calgary's continuing education department some years ago.
-Then more recently I acquired a play therapy supervisor designation through the BCPTA.
-I seek out both peer supervision and paid clinical supervision to support my role consulting with other counsellors.
+Then more recently I acquired a play therapy supervisor designation through the BCPTA and my Approved Clinical Supervisor designation with BCACC.
+I seek out my own clinical supervision to support my role consulting with other counsellors.

 I held a clinical consultation position with a local Island agency's Youth Counselling Services Team for two years.
 I currently offer ongoing clinical supervision to couple and family therapists, child and youth therapists, play therapists and general adult practitioners.

-I especially enjoy offering support to counsellors through supervision and consultation, whether someone is at the beginning of their career or seasoned.
-Group supervision, in particular, has been beneficial for me so I am keen to facilitate these.
+I especially enjoy the opportunity to offer support to counsellors through supervision and consultation, whether someone is at the beginning of their career or seasoned.
+Group supervision, in particular, has been beneficial for me so I am excited to facilitate these opportunities for others.
+To be our best, practice ethically while avoiding burn out as helping professionals, we must feel we have others who we can reach out to for our own practice support.

-I firmly believe that there is no "best" therapy method out there.
-Instead there are many effective ways to support clients through your therapeutic relationships.
-A critical requirement for experiencing success in counselling is to have a therapeutic orientation that resonates with you, to ensure the concepts can be easily communicated to clients.
-If the counsellor believes that an intervention can be helpful then this vision of change can be effectively adopted by the client.
-Research supports this idea as well.
-For this reason, I do have my own preferred therapies I am most familiar with: neuroscience of trauma/ attachment, play therapy, and mindfulness-based therapies but I am always open to learning and supporting how other practitioners do their work.
+There is no "best" or one right therapy method out there.
+Instead the research shows there are many effective ways to support clients therapeutically.
+A critical requirement for experiencing success in counselling is to have a clinical orientation that resonates with you, to ensure the helping and change philosophy can be easily communicated to clients.
+If the counsellor believes that an intervention can be helpful then this vision of change can be more effectively adopted by the client.
+I do have my own preferred therapies I am most familiar with: neuroscience of trauma/ attachment, play therapy, and mindfulness-based therapies etc. but I am always open to learning and supporting how others do their practice work.

 Supervision should offer clarity about clients.
 But equally important, it must support personal insights for the counsellor about what may be feeling challenging and why.
-I attempt to balance solid, well-established practices with common-sense clinical judgment and decision-making, to help counsellors be their best in their help of others.
+I attempt to balance solid, well-established practices with common-sense clinical judgment and decision-making, to help counsellors be their best in their roles